 Differential pressures (DP) can vary significantly across a network.
 The properties nearest to the plant room will see the maximum pressures generated at the plant, where as the index flat, furthest from the plant, will see much lower pressures - enough to work at full network load.
 The typical range of pressures is from 0.5 bar up to 1.5 bar, but can be higher on some networks.

-The traditional approach is to fit a DP valve, that knocks out excess pressure so the HIU only sees a constant DP.
-A perfectly adequate solution, however has three disadvantages compared to using an electronic self-learning system:
+The traditional approach is to fit a Differential Pressure Control Valve (DPCV), that knocks out excess pressure so the HIU only sees a constant DP.
+This is a perfectly adequate solution, however it has three disadvantages compared to using an electronic self-learning system:

 - They add cost, taking up more space and hence increasing HIU size and heat loss.